andrew-saydjari/apMADGICS.jl/README.md

 ## Inputs

 The pipeline runs on a list of tuples.
 Those tuples have the form `(runindx, release_dir, redux_ver, tele, field, plate, mjd, fiberindx)`.
-The `runindx` is arbitrary and is a linear index for file name incrementing when batching.
-The `release_dir` and `redux_ver` specify which version of the data to point at (see examples below). `tele` is either `apo25m` or `lco25m` for the APO or LCO 2.5 meter locations for APOGEE (North and South, respectively).
-The `field` is a pointing identifier, the `plate` is a fiber configuration identifier, and the `mjd` is a 5-digit rough date index.
-The `fiberindex` is the fiberindex (1-300) of the spectra on the CCD.
-Note that this index is reversed ```(301-fibernum)``` from the `fibernum` reported in the allVisit and allStar summary files.
+- `runindx` is arbitrary and is a linear index for file name incrementing when batching.
+- `release_dir` and `redux_ver` specify which version of the data to point at (see examples below).
+- `tele` is either `apo25m` or `lco25m` for the APO or LCO 2.5 meter locations for APOGEE (North and South, respectively).
+- `field` is a pointing identifier, `plate` is a fiber configuration identifier, and `mjd` is a 5-digit rough date index.
+- `fiberindex` is the fiberindex (1-300) of the spectra on the CCD.
+Note that this index is reversed `(301-fibernum)` from the `fibernum` reported in the allVisit and allStar summary files.
 However, this index is the real index on the CCD... which is by far the more reasonable index to work in.

 One example is
 ```